Cusco: Iglesia de la Compañía de Jesús

 Its façade is carved in stone and its main altar is made of carved wood covered with gold leaf.
-It was built over an underground chapel and has a valuable collection of colonial paintings of the Cusco School.
+It was built over an underground chapel and has a valuable collection of colonial paintings of the Cusco School, the first school established in Peru and also in the Americas.

+The church is situated in the Plaza de Armas and to the left of the Cusco Cathedral, which is home to the Roman Catholic Archdiocese of Cusco.